sam-luby/Cluedo/README.md

 KNOWN BUGS/MISSING FEATURES:
-Skipping player turn after unsuccessful accusation, Not updating other player's notebooks after hypothesis made, Not checking room for hypothesis,
+Skipping player turn after unsuccessful accusation, Not checking room for hypothesis,
-Player old icon remains on map after using secret passage, Accusations not in notebook,
+Players with same first letter in name need new character, Board scanner - Currently has workaround,
+Related room problem, room should be treeted as one space
-Fitting 2 players in 1 room,
+ - Fitting 2 players in 1 room,
-Players with same first letter in name need new character Movement on second turn when player starts there turn inside a room
+ - Movement on second turn when player starts there turn inside a room

-THINGS TO FIX/REFACTOR
-Board scanner
-Poor cohesion with movement in the cluedoboard class.
-Implement movement in a new Movement class.
-Cluedo game should be implemented in a new class called Cluedo